 The Red Shirts in Bangkok are often in the news calling on the government to put in place a better democratic society for all of its people but more so to help the plight of the poor.
 Who can blame them?
 We all want better living conditions.

 According to some of the headlines in local English Newspapers in Bangkok, Red Shirts are forever "spilling blood" on the streets of the capital city in a protest to reunite ousted former prime ministers such as Thaksin Shinawatra back into office.
-The movement asked that the National Assembly be dissolved, and peaceful solutions be carried out so that all can benefit and live in harmony.
+The movement asked that the National Assembly be dissolved and that peaceful solutions are carried out so that all Thai people can benefit and live in harmony.

 Exactly why an establishment such as this needed protection is anyone's guess while other shops and buildings on the same street get no police protection.
 I am led to believe that even the police are sometimes uninformed, but simply go about their business without question.
 Perhaps they were not going to let any red shirts get their hands on a Big Mac.
 Many businesses are forced to close.

 Warnings are usually issued to tourists to be especially careful during these difficult times but as is in many cases, these protests appear to be just another opportunity to celebrate one of the many festivities occurring throughout the country.

 Foreigners are often cautioned of impending unrest and possible violence in Thailand during the country's troubled internal political spells.
 Tourists are told to avoid going to Thailand on vacation, but quite frankly these demonstrations seldom last long, with little noticeable incidents whatsoever.

 From personal experience, there's really no concern for alarm as these political uncertainties generally happen in an around Bangkok with most tourists unaware of trouble in other parts of the country.
 Pattaya and Phuket seldom experience any problems and it's always business as usual.
 You'll probably find worst case scenarios in other parts of the world and perhaps even in your own backyard.